robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 - \\( \mathcal{N} = \\) the cumulative normal distribution function.

 <!-- This has an interpretation section that might be good: http://www.timworrall.com/fin-40008/bscholes.pdf -->

+The value of a call option relative to the stock price looks like:

+{{<figure src="call_option.svg" title="Call option payoff diagram." >}}
+The value at expiration is know as the option's intrinsic value.
+The difference between the option's theoretical value and the value at expiration is the options time value.
+{{</figure>}}

 ## Put options